Pierre Restany: Conceptions of New Realism / Nouveau Realisme

+Revisiting the founding principles of Nouveau Réalisme, Restany began with a fundamental question: “What kind of art, what system of language” could “create such an atmosphere,” in response to the exceptional context of the Amazonia—“beyond the bounds of common sense”—a place so extreme that it imposed the very idea of a total return to nature: “The Amazon is today the ultimate sanctuary of all the nature on our planet.”

+From this arose the necessity of an “essentialist” naturalism, one that acknowledges the limits of human perception and fully engages individual consciousness in the prospect of a Second Renaissance—the apotheosis of a process of dematerialization in art and a re-interpretation, in idealistic terms, of the hidden and symbolic meanings of a total, integral nature, in opposition to realism as a metaphor for power.

+In 1978, in Milan, Pierre Restany co-founded the journal Natura Integrale with Carmelo Strano.
+Until 1981, the publication served as the main platform for the dissemination and critical exploration of the principles of Integral Naturalism.

 In 1982 he co-founded the Domus Academy, the first postgraduate design school in Milan.
 In 1984 he was appointed the editor of the visual art magazine D'Ars.

 From the early 1990s up to his death, Restany took a keen and growing interest in artists working in the areas of computer art, new media art, digital art and the World Wide Web.
 In 1992, he curated the travelling exhibition Art & Tabac (Rome, Vienna and Amsterdam) and in 1994 he co-curated with Robert C. Morgan the exhibition Logo, Non Logo held at Thread Waxing Space in New York City.

 In 1999 he was nominated President of the Palais de Tokyo in Paris.

 Restany died in Paris in 2003 and is buried in the Montparnasse Cemetery.